-I’m sad to say that after eight months of running Energy Source, I’m moving onto pastures new, to take up a position in Westminster as political correspondent.
-You can continue to read my posts (some may even be energy-related) in the FT and on the Westminster blog.
+I’m sad to say that after eight months of running Energy Source, I’m moving onto pastures new, to take up a position in Westminster as one of the FT’s crack team of political correspondents.
+You can continue to read my rantings (some may even be energy related) in the FT and on the Westminster blog.
+Read more

 Sara Akbar, chief executive of Kuwait Energy, an independent oil and gas company focused on the region, brought to the IHS Cambridge Energy Research Associates’ annual energy conference in Houston what she called a “view from the street” on the North Africa/Middle East tensions.

 Akbar said that although the region was made up of disparate countries, they had enough similarities that one spark had set off change throughout.
 Even in Kuwait – which she noted had a very stable political system – there were calls for change.
 Read more

 As the Great Socialist People’s Libyan Arab Jamahiriya comes crashing down, despite regime attempts to butcher demonstrators — here’s a timely reminder on corporate exposure.
 Read more

 In this week’s readers’ Q&A session, Magued Eldaief, the head of GE’s UK energy business, answers your questions.